 }

-However, they would need to write out the implementation block for each type they wanted to use with hello_macro; we’d like to save them this work.
+However, they would need to write the implementation block for each type they wanted to use with hello_macro; we want to spare them from having to do this work.

-Additionally, we can’t yet provide a default implementation for the hello_ macro function that will print out the name of the type the trait is implemented on: Rust doesn’t have reflection capabilities, so can’t look up the type’s name at runtime.
+Additionally, we can’t yet provide a default implementation for the hello_ macro function that will print the name of the type the trait is implemented on: Rust doesn’t have reflection capabilities, so it can’t look up the type’s name at runtime.
 We need a macro to generate code at compile time.

 The next step is to define the procedural macro.
-At the time of writing, procedural macros need to be in their own crate.
-Eventually, this restriction may be lifted.
-The convention for structuring crates and macro crates is as such: for a crate named foo, a custom derive procedural macro crate is called foo-derive.
+At the time of this writing, procedural macros need to be in their own crate.
+Eventually, this restriction might be lifted.
+The convention for structuring crates and macro crates is as follows: for a crate named foo, a custom derive procedural macro crate is called foo-derive.
 Let’s start a new crate called hello_macro_derive inside our hello _macro project:

 $ cargo new hello_macro_derive --lib

 Our two crates are tightly related, so we create the procedural macro crate within the directory of our hello_macro crate.
 If we change the trait definition in hello_macro, we’ll have to change the implementation of the procedural macro in hello_macro_derive as well.
-The two crates will need to be published separately, though, and programmers using these crates will need to add both as dependencies and bring them both into scope.
-We could instead have the hello_macro crate use hello_macro_derive as a dependency and re-export the procedural macro code, but the way we’ve structured the project makes it possible for programmers to use hello_macro even if they don’t want the derive functionality.
+The two crates will need to be published separately, and programmers using these crates will need to add both as dependencies and bring them both into scope.
+We could instead have the hello_macro crate use hello_macro_derive as a dependency and reexport the procedural macro code.
+But the way we’ve structured the project makes it possible for programmers to use hello_macro even if they don’t want the derive functionality.

 We need to declare the hello_macro_derive crate as a procedural macro crate.
-We’ll also need functionality from the syn and quote crates, as we’ll see in a moment, so we need to add them as dependencies.
+We’ll also need functionality from the syn and quote crates, as you’ll see in a moment, so we need to add them as dependencies.
 Add the following to the Cargo.toml file for hello_macro_derive:

-Filename: hello_macro_derive/Cargo.toml
+hello_macro_derive/Cargo.toml

 [lib]